What does it take to start a small business?

 The list of requirements is shorter than many other grant programs, but one of them is that you need to be an NASE member, which requires a paid membership.

-You can get started by checking out this state-by-state grants list.
+You can get started by checking out this state-by-state grants guide.

 There are a lot of businesses willing to lend a hand to other businesses.
-The companies offering these grants are as varied as the businesses and entrepreneurs they look to help.
+The companies offering these grants are as varied as the businesses and entrepreneurs they want to help.

-If you’re a woman, veteran, or minority small business owner, there are a number of grants specifically to help support your organization.
+If you’re a woman, veteran, or minority small business owner, there are a number of specific grants available to help support your organization.
 Here are just a few examples of what’s out there.

 This program, run by WomensNet, awards a $10,000 grant each month to a female entrepreneur.
 At the end of the year, one of the 12 recipients can get an additional $25,000 in funding.